 Part D Annual Deductible Changes

-The annual deductible will rise from $545 to $590 — a $45 increase — in 2025.
-This means that Part D sponsors can’t set a deductible above $590.
-They may choose to have a lower deductible or even none at all.
-Part D beneficiaries must pay 100 percent of their gross covered prescription drug costs until the deductible is met (if there is one).
+The 2025 Part D annual deductible is $590 — a $45 increase from $545 in 2024.
+Some Part D sponsors may have a lower deductible or even none at all.
+Beneficiaries must pay 100 percent of their gross covered prescription drug costs until the deductible is met (if there is one).

 Lower OOP Threshold

-Beginning in 2025, CMS will cap the Part D enrollee’s out-of-pocket (OOP) threshold at $2,000, which means your client won’t need to pay as much before entering the catastrophic coverage phase.
+New for 2025, CMS has capped the Part D enrollee’s out-of-pocket (OOP) threshold at $2,000, which means clients don’t need to pay as much as in years past before entering the catastrophic coverage phase.

-The Part D OOP threshold is currently $8,000; however, this total includes certain payments made on beneficiaries’ behalf.
-(For example, it includes almost the full cost of brand-name drugs, including the manufacturer’s discount.)
-KFF reported Part D enrollees taking only brand-name drugs will spend roughly $3,300 of their own money before reaching catastrophic coverage this year, so your clients could see savings of about $1,300 in 2025.
+The Part D OOP threshold was $8,000 in 2024; however, this total included certain payments made on beneficiaries’ behalf.
+(For example, it included almost the full cost of brand-name drugs, including the manufacturer’s discount.)
+KFF reported Part D enrollees taking only brand-name drugs spent roughly $3,500 of their own money before reaching catastrophic coverage in 2024, so your clients could see savings of about $1,500 in 2025.

 Restructured Part D Phases & Liabilities

-In 2024, the Part D benefit consists of four phases — annual deductible, initial coverage, coverage gap, and catastrophic coverage.
-CMS will eliminate the coverage gap phase in 2025, further ensuring the end of the donut hole era.
+In 2024, the Part D benefit consisted of four phases — annual deductible, initial coverage, coverage gap, and catastrophic coverage.
+CMS has eliminated the coverage gap phase for 2025, further ensuring the end of the donut hole era.

-In this new, simplified structure, there are three phases, only two of which your client will spend money in.
+In this new, simplified structure, there are three phases, only two of which your client spends money in.

-• Once the enrollee meets the deductible (if applicable), they’ll enter the next phase.
+- Once the enrollee meets the deductible (if applicable), they enter the next phase.

-• Once the enrollee has reached the annual OOP threshold of $2,000, they’ll move into the next phase.
+- Once the enrollee has reached the annual OOP threshold of $2,000, they move into the next phase.

 Here’s a visual representation of how the cost breakdown will change in 2025: